Synarious/bug-reports/README.md

 # Features
 - Dynamic Report Forms: Select from different report templates tailored to specific issues:
 - Persistent Data Storage: Saves your system specifications and other common details to your browser's local storage.
 Fill them out once, and they'll be there the next time you visit.
+This data is stored locally in your browser and never is never uploaded.
 - One-Click Markdown Export: Generates a clean, pre-formatted Markdown report with a single click, ready to be pasted into Discord, forums, or GitHub.
 - Data Management: Easily reset the fields for your current report or clear all saved data entirely.
 - Theme Support: Toggle between a comfortable light and dark mode.